apache/any23/README.txt

 -------------------------

 Any23 can be run as a service.
-To run the Any23 service go to the any23-service bin folder:
+To run the Any23 service go to the service dir and then invoke the embedded Jetty server

-  trunk$ cd service/target/any23-${version}/bin

-and then invoke:

-  bin$ ./any23server
+  service$ mvn jetty:run

 You can check the service is running by accessing http://localhost:8080/ with your browser.